brimell/rimell-anamorphic/README.md

 For example, when spherical footage is cropped to 2.39:1, the frame becomes wide, but the lens behaviour remains spherical.
 You gain a widescreen composition, but you lose vertical image area.
 The crop does not create anamorphic bokeh, anamorphic squeeze, axis-specific distortion, horizontal streak flare, or differential focus behaviour.

-In a VFX or post-production context, spherical footage is often easier to work with because its distortions are usually describable with standard radial lens models.
-These can include barrel distortion, pincushion distortion, mustache distortion, decentering, thin-prism distortion, vignetting, chromatic aberration, flare, and bokeh.
-Many of these are not unique to spherical lenses, but their behaviour is usually less axis-dependent than with anamorphic glass.

 ---

 ### Anamorphic lenses